-One question I get asked frequently is this: What are great chapter books for children 8 – 12 years old (middle grade) with diversity, in particular with main characters of color?
+One question I get asked frequently is this: What are great chapter books for children 6 – 12 years old (beginning and middle grade) with diversity, in particular with main characters of color?
 I have my favorites, of course, and I’m sure you do as well but here’s a start — my ever growing list of books with diverse main characters.

 For beginning chapter books with diversity, go here.